 What is a drill battery conversion?
 It’s just that!

 It’s taking a battery from an old drill or flashlight and making it power your ride-on vehicle.

 This can be one of the best conversions if you have some broken power tools that no longer work but you still have the batteries and charger.

 The above shows you how to transform a lithium-ion 18 volts battery pack into an upgraded 18v battery.
-This saves a lot of money compared to just purchasing an 18v or 24v Power Wheels.
+This saves a lot of money compared to just purchasing an 18v or 24v Power Wheel.

 There you have it!
 You saved money on the 18v batteries and the kids get really fast Power Wheels.

 This is such a great DIY project to do on stock Power Wheels, however; make sure you are aware this will wear down your motors and gearboxes much faster.
-If you don’t have an ESC kit you won’t be able to control the voltage going to the wheels so the vehicle will always be moving fast.
+If you don’t have an ESC kit you won’t be able to control the voltage going to the wheels, so the vehicle will always be moving fast.